-I first read Herman Wouk's 1955 novel Marjorie Morningstar (Signet Books, third printing, November, 1957) in the winter of 1990 or '91.
-I had taken the book from the top of a box of my parents' old paperbacks in Alexandria, Virginia.
-Some of my reading was during a visit to
+I first read Marjorie Morningstar in the winter of 1990 or '91.
+I had the third printing, from November 1957, of the Signet Books paperback edition of Herman Wouk's novel.
+I had taken this from a box of my parents' old paperbacks in Alexandria, Virginia.
+I was then in graduate school in College Park, Maryland.
+I did some of my ensuing reading during a visit to New York, where the novel itself was mostly set.